 If you want to give your electricians the strongest guarantee, we recommend that you provide #14/2 gauge with ground.
-However, you may use 12/2 gauge and ground in addition to the 14 gauge and Ground.
+However, you may use 12/2 gauge and ground in addition to the 14 gauge and ground.
 Please take the time to talk with your local electrical contractor to determine the safest way to utilize 14 gauge.
 What Does It Take To Run With Ground?
 What size wire for 240 volts?

 Size breaker do I need for 240 volts?

 We will look at how to wire this as well as some other 240 volt circuits.
 The box with the circles on the front of the breaker box is the polarity on the breaker.
 You will not want to connect a 120 volt circuit to a polarity not of the circuit you are running.
 The breaker can be connected to the neutral.
-If you are trying to provide 120 volt service this will work but on larger power supplies this can be very dangerous.
+If you are trying to provide 120 volt service this will not work but on larger power supplies this can be very dangerous.

 What is the difference between 220 and 240 volt?

 The difference is 240 volt 60 hertz is an american standard while 220 volt/ 50 hertz is European.
 This is a basic 220/240 volt circuit.
 The circuit on the right uses two wires.
-The first wire connects to the switch (left) and the second wire connects to the neutral (right).
+The first wire connects to the switch (left) and the second wire connects to the line (right).